apache/infrastructure-website/content/pages/pypubsub.md

 Events are delivered as JSON objects in a <a href="https://en.wikipedia.org/wiki/Chunked_transfer_encoding" target="_blank">chunked response stream</a>, with each new chunk being either an event payload or a keep-alive ping.

 ## How to subscribe
-Subscribers can pick one or multiple topics to subscribe to, with more specific subscriptions getting fewer, but tailored event payloads.
-Construct subscriptions in the form of: `http://pubsub.apache.org:2069/topics/go/here`, and separate the topics you want to subscribfe to with forward slashes.
+Subscribers can pick one or multiple topics to subscribe to, with more specific subscriptions getting fewer, but more specific, event payloads.
+Construct subscriptions in the form of: `http://pubsub.apache.org:2069/topics/go/here`, and separate the topics you want to subscribe to with forward slashes.

 The service returns events that match _all_ of the topics you are subscribed to.